jmettraux/aachen/src/pcd__cactions.md

 Screen An Ally
 : **MvA**
+: ~~FIXME~~

-The character moves up to their normal move rate towards an ally and then physically blocks opponents from attacking them, provided they remain within ten feet.
+: The character moves up to their normal move rate towards an ally and then physically blocks opponents from attacking them, provided they remain within ten feet.
 Until the character's next turn, enemies who wish to make a melee or ranged attack against the screened ally must succeed a STR or DEX based skill check against the screener using the combat skill applicable to their weapon; on a failure, the attack roll is automatically directed toward the screening character.

-A character can screen against a number of attackers in one round equal to their combat skill; thus Stab-2 lets them block two attackers.
+: A character can screen against a number of attackers in one round equal to their combat skill; thus Stab-2 lets them block two attackers.
 Characters with level-0 or worse combat skills can't effectively screen.
 Multiple characters can try to screen the same ally; in such a case, the attacker's skill check is compared against all screeners and the lowest-rolling successful blocker is attacked.
 Characters can only screen against foes and attacks they could plausibly physically block.

 Lock Shields
 : **MA**
-: TODO
+: ~~TODO~~

 Shatter A Shield
 : **MA**
-: TODO
+: ~~TODO~~

 Make a Mob Attack
 : **MA**
-: TODO
+: ~~TODO~~